A simple and delicious snack, side dish, picnic meal, lunchbox staple, and more — Jumeok Bap (Korean Rice Balls) always taste good!

 - Sesame seeds.
 Adds lots of texture and flavor.

-- Furikake.
-Typically, roasted and crushed Nori (Gim) is added to Korean rice balls.
-Furikake is an easy swap.
+- Roasted Seaweed.
+Typically, roasted seaweed (Gim) is added to Korean rice balls.
+Swap with furikake if you don’t have it.
 A generous sprinkling of Furikake adds tons of flavor.
 Also, texture!
 Furikake is a Japanese condiment made with nori, sesame seeds, salt, and a variety of other dried ingredients.
 My favorite kind (Seto Fumi) includes bonito flakes and dried egg yolk.
 Delicious!

 Instructions:

-- Time to make Jumeok Bap!
-Using disposable food service gloves, roll rice into balls.
-Make sure to press tightly with both hands.
+- Roll into balls.
+Time to make Jumeok Bap!
+Using disposable food service gloves, roll the rice into same-sized balls.
+Make sure to press tightly with both hands. *If you like, use a cookie scoop to create uniform sized rice balls.

-- Roll in furikake.
+- Serve.
+Roll in furikake.
 Sprinkle more on top.
 Enjoy!

 PRO Tips:

 Help!
-Why aren’t my rice balls sticking together?
+Why won’t my rice balls stick together?

 - Spam Kimchi Fried Rice